 Laser scanners reflect laser light off of a barcode.
 The beam sweeps across the barcode quickly in a back-and-forth manner or following a pattern.
 The reflected light patterns are seen by a sensor in the device, which decodes the barcode.

 To sweep the laser requires moving parts.
-It might be a reciprocating mirror, a rotating prism or something else.
+This particular barcode scanning technology might employ a reciprocating mirror, a rotating prism, or something else.
 Moving parts draw power.
 Moving parts eventually fail.
 Generally speaking, avoiding devices with moving parts whenever possible is a good idea.

 CCD Linear Imagers